aws-samples/babelfish-for-amazon-aurora-postgresql-demo/README.md

 	----------- ------------------------------ --------------------- ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 	          1 James Hunn                                 1000.0000 20 London street

+### Connecting to Amazon Aurora PostgreSQL using a python program

+Let's use the db_conn.py which basically is a small python program that connects to our database cluster, run a select query and display the result to the terminal.

+	import pypyodbc

+	#creating SQL Server Connection
+	conn = pypyodbc.connect('Driver={ODBC Driver 17 for SQL Server}};'
+							'Server=REPLACE_WITH_YOUR_SERVER;'
+							'Database=testdb;'
+							'uid=REPLACE_ME_WITH_YOUR_USER;'
+							'pwd=REPLACE_ME_WITH_YOUR_PASSWORD';)

+	cursor = conn.cursor()

+	#Executing the query
+	cursor = conn.cursor()
+	cursor.execute('SELECT * FROM customers')

+	for i in cursor:
+	    print(i)

+	#closing connection
+	conn.close()

+In the above program we are harcoding the db credentials for simplicity just for the demo purpose.
+However, in production it is not a recommended approach, instead you can use [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)

+For the program to work we need to install the package pypyodbc by running the command below:

+`pip3 install pypyodbc`

+Also we need to install the odbc driver which is require for our python program to be able to connect to Amazon Aurora PostgreSQL via the TDS port 1433.
+Details on how to install it on MacOS can be found [here](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos?view=sql-server-2017).
+If you are using another flavour of Linux you can the installation steps in this [MS online documentation](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-ver15).

+Also ensure that you replace the placeholders (REPLACE_ME_WITH_YOUR_XXX in the db_conn.py with the correct server, username and password values.

+After completing the above step, you can now run the program which should return the results of the query to the console.

+`$ python3 db_conn.py`
+(1, 'James Hunn', Decimal('1000.0000'), '20 London street')

 Remember to clean up the environment to free up resources!

-#Conclusion
+## Conclusion

-In this demo we showed how an application currently running on SQL Server can run directly on Aurora PostgreSQL with a fraction of the work required, compared to a traditional migration.
+In this demo we showed how an application currently running on SQL Server could also run directly on Amazon Aurora with PostgreSQL-Compatibility edition with a fraction of the work required, compared to a traditional migration.
 Babelfish understands the SQL Server wire-protocol (TDS) and T-SQL, the Microsoft SQL Server query language, so you don't have to switch database drivers or re-write all of your application queries.You can connect to Babelfish by changing your SQL Server-based applications to point to the Babelfish TDS port on an Aurora PostgreSQL cluster, after turning Babelfish on

 ## Security